Pastoral debt: it’s a real thing.

 About the grant:

 The Ministerial Excellence Fund is used to give grants to pastors to relieve the burden of personal debt.
 Half of the fund is a generous gift from the Lilly Endowment, and BOBS will match those funds to double the amount to give away.
+Some grants given will even allow churches and pastors to contribute funds for an even greater grant award.

 The Lilly Endowment states this conviction: Financial burdens carried by pastoral leaders are significant barriers to effective, faithful, and fruitful ministry.
 BOBS couldn’t agree more, which is why it has utilized this fund to help clergy become financially healthy.